-Takeda Castle Ruins floating on the sea of clouds is fitting for the title of Castle in the Sky.
+Floating on the sea of clouds, these castle ruins really fit the title of Castle in the Sky.

-As we climbed downed I wondered how magnificent the view must have been when the castle was still standing.
-Also we promised to go get a view of the sea of clouds from Ritsuunkyo the next time.
+As we climbed down, I wondered how magnificent the view must have been when the castle was still standing.
+Also, we promised to get a view of the sea of clouds from Ritsuunkyo the next time.

 More Attractions around Takeda Castle Ruins

-Takeda Castle Ruins is not just an amazing scenic spot, but also an important mountain castle ruin.
-This is a great place to stop by when you visit Takeda Castle Ruins.
+Takeda Castle Ruins is not just an amazing scenic spot but also an important mountain castle ruin.
+This is a great place to stop by when you visit the ruins.

-Also you can’t forget about gifts.
-There are many Takeda Castle gifts sold at shops at the foot of the Takeda Castle Ruins and along the mountain path.
-Some items are limited to these locations.
+Also, you can’t forget about gifts.
+Many Takeda Castle gifts are sold at shops at the foot of the ruins and along the mountain path.
+Some items are exclusive to these locations.